arashnm80/arashnm80.github.io/handbook.md

 ### Cut the crap / To the point
 ### آدم های سر چشمه
 ### Multitask
+If my brain is able to handle multiple things at the same time I should multitask them as much is I can (as long as it isn't lowering the overall quality significantly).
+Important note: If I'm gonna multitask, first I should use all of my unused potential in single tasking.
+- Listen to podcasts while washing the dishes
+- Translate my teacher speaks to another language and write my handout in that language
+- Listen to music while running
+- Watch sitcoms while eating your meals
+- real time translation of people's talks to multiple languages
 ### magnet
 ### glasses to think through
 ###  Newton's laws